Minimal Creditable Coverage/MCC information for individuals

 *A health arrangement provided by established religious organizations comprised of individuals with sincerely held beliefs qualifies for MCC standard.

-*Any high deductible health plan ("HDHP") that complies with federal statutory and regulatory requirements for Health Savings Accounts (HSA) are considered MCC compliant.
+*Any high deductible health plan ("HDHP") that complies with federal statutory and regulatory requirements for Health Savings Accounts (HSA) are considered MCC compliant (Note in 2010-there will some limits on HDHP/HSA-they will have to provide a broad range of medical services and Pre-deductible preventive care benefits- HDHP/HSA plans that do not offer the specifics of MCC will need a determination from the Health Connector.

-*Medicare and Medicaid programs/plans are considered MCC compliant.
+*Medicare and Medicaid programs/plans are considered MCC compliant (this includes parts A/B).

-*Only the Commonwealth Choice Plans that offer drug coverage are considered MCC compliant.
+*All Commonwealth Choice Plans are considered MCC compliant.

 -------------------------------------------------------------------------------------------------------------------